rgilks/geno-1/docs/SPEC.md

 The system is composed of three main subsystems:

-1. **Audio Engine** – handles music generation (notes/sequences) and sound output (synthesis and spatial audio).
+1. **Audio Engine** – music generation (notes/sequences) and sound output (synthesis and spatial audio).
-2. **Visual Engine** – handles 3D rendering using WebGPU, creating visuals that correspond to the audio.
+2. **Visual Engine** – 3D rendering using WebGPU, including ambient waves background and a post-processing stack (bright pass, separable blur, ACES tonemap, vignette, grain).
-3. **Interaction & UI Module** – handles user input (mouse, keyboard) and provides interactive controls embedded in the 3D scene.
+3. **Interaction & UI Module** – user input (mouse, keyboard) with a minimalist hint overlay; interactive controls embedded in the 3D scene.

 These components will run simultaneously and communicate in real-time.
 The application will likely run a **main loop** (or use requestAnimationFrame in the browser) to update both audio and visuals continuously: